JernKunpittaya/full_zk_regex/README.md

 m4 graph is similar to m2 but the transition alphabet is m3 state instead, and for each transition it has register that store the start and end index of string that falls under that certain submatch.

-4. After gettting m4 as in paper, we transform the graph that extract subgroup by register into specifying which state transition is included in each tag (this process also allows us to detect multiple occurences of strings in the same submatch naturally).
+4. After gettting m4 as in paper, we transform the graph that extract submatch by register into specifying which state transition is included in each tag (this process also allows us to detect multiple occurences of strings in the same submatch naturally).
 Then, we reassign the state number of m3 and m4 to become just plain consecutive numbers.

    let tagged_m4_graph = registerToState(m4_graph);